DWI Lawyer in Winchester, MO

 • The suspension of your driving privileges, which ranges from one to five years

-• You must install and maintain, as well as pay for, an ignition interlock device (which keeps someone from starting a vehicle if their BAC is over a certain limit)
+• You must install and maintain, as well as pay for, a breath alcohol ignition interlock device (BAIID).
+This prevents someone from starting a vehicle if their BAC is over a certain limit.

-• Required purchase of a high-risk auto insurance plan, also known as an SR-22
+• Required purchase of a high-risk auto insurance plan (SR-22)

-The administrative half of a Winchester, MO DWI case relates to your driving privileges, and how the Missouri Department of Revenue deals with your license revocation or suspension.
-Most Winchester-area drivers do not know that you can appeal the automatic suspension or revocation of your license, but only if that appeal is filed within 15 days of your original arrest.
-When you hire the Winchester, MO DWI lawyers at Combs Law Group, you can be sure that our firm will handle both sides of your DWI case as soon as possible and fight tirelessly to limit the consequences a DWI arrest has on your life.
-We will collect evidence, look at the facts of your case, identify potential holes in the police report or arrest, and draw up a strategy that is made to win.
+When you hire the DWI lawyers with experience in Winchester, MO at Combs Waterkotte, you can be confident that our firm will tackle both components of your DWI case as soon as possible and strive to mitigate the impact of a DWI arrest on your life.
+We will compile evidence, scrutinize the details of your case, identify potential discrepancies in the Winchester police report or arrest, and create a strategy that is built to win.
+Call us today at (314) 900-HELP or contact us online.

-Combs Law Group has helped many Winchester-area residents from all backgrounds fight DWI accusations.
-Our firm merges top-notch legal knowledge and hard-nosed litigation with a pledge to provide personal service and communication that is unequaled among Winchester DWI law firms.
-Our DWI lawyers promise that regardless of what time it is, regardless of the situation, and no matter where you are, they will be able to answer your call and discuss your case or any other legal concern.
-This is part of our promise of total client satisfaction, which our former clients can attest to as well.
+Combs Waterkotte has helped hundreds of Winchester, MO-area residents from all walks of life take on DWI charges.
+Our firm seamlessly combines unparalleled legal expertise and aggressive litigation with a dedication to personal service and communication that stands out among DWI law firms near Winchester, MO and throughout Missouri.
+Our DWI lawyers promise that no matter the time, no matter the situation, and no matter the circumstances, they will be able to answer your call and discuss your case or any other legal topic.
+This commitment is an integral part of our pledge to achieve complete client satisfaction, which our previous clients can attest to as well.

-After you have been pulled over and charged with DWI in the Winchester, MO area, make (314) 900-HELP your first call to schedule a free initial case review and get the experienced Winchester DWI lawyers at Combs Law Group to work for you.
+After you have been pulled over and arrested for DWI in the Winchester, MO area, prioritize calling (314) 900-HELP for a free initial case review and put the experienced Winchester, MO DWI lawyers at Combs Waterkotte to work for you.